5.2.1 Data Acquisition

 - Orbbec ROS2 wrapper: https://github.com/orbbec/OrbbecSDK_ROS2

-1. Log in to the RDK via serial port or SSH and confirm the ROS version.
+1. Log into the RDK via serial console or SSH and confirm the ROS distribution

 - Foxy